fredie7/machine__learning/customer_segmenttion_app/README.md

 ## This Model Determines Customers' Segmentation.

-#### This made use of the Kmeans Clustering algorithm whilst factoring in a dataframe of targeted column base comprising of the gender, age, annual income
+#### This made use of the Kmeans Clustering algorithm whilst factoring-in a dataframe of targeted column base comprising of the gender, age, annual income
 #### and spending score of individual customer .